 Speaking of Miami, the school is currently under NCAA investigation for possible improprieties involving a booster, John Ruiz, who reportedly signed 115 student-athletes — most of them Hurricanes — to NIL deals.
 One player believed to be a Ruiz signee is blue-chip quarterback Jaden Rashada, who allegedly accepted a $9.5 million NIL deal from the Miami booster over a more lucrative $11 million offer that would have bound the recruit to the University of Florida.
 (Both Rashada and Ruiz subsequently denied this report.)

 In other NIL-related news that might give college football observers of a certain age ‘80s flashbacks, Ohio State quarterback CJ Stroud signed a deal with a luxury car dealership that earned him a $250,000 Rolls Royce — only to immediately swap it for a $200,000 Mercedes G-Wagon.
+Sports betting in Ohio was legalized back in December 2021, but is not yet live.

 Driving a Rover — and staying in school